KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - [ ] Can answer: "What if we use GitLab/Jenkins instead of GitHub Actions?"

 **Key Talking Points:**
-- "Full CI/CD pipeline automation"
-- "30% higher deployment frequency, 40% lower change failure rate"
-- "Tests, linting, and builds run automatically on every push"
+- "Every push automatically runs tests, linting, and builds - catches errors before they reach production"
 - "Pre-commit hooks catch issues before you even commit - saves time"
 - "Fail-fast means problems stop the pipeline immediately - no broken code in production"
 - "We adapt this to your CI/CD platform - GitHub Actions, GitLab CI, Jenkins, CircleCI, whatever you use"